jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

     namespace: "ZBClient"
 ```

-## Deploy a Workflow
+## Deploy a Workflow Definition

-The next task is to deploy a workflow to the broker.
+The next task is to deploy a workflow definition to the broker.

 The method `ZBClient.deployWorkflow()` takes a path to a .bpmn file, and deploys that BPMN file to the broker, returning a Promise of a broker response - a `DeployWorkflowResponse`.

-Here is the sample workflow that we will be using:
+Here is the sample workflow definition that we will be using:

 <img src="/img/sample-workflow.png"/>